 - 1. The Board of Directors shall appoint one of its members Chairman at the proposal of the Nominations, Compensation and Corporate Governance Committee, with the active participation of the Coordinating Director, if one has been named. - 2.
 The Chairman bears overall responsibility for the efficient functioning of the Board of Directors.
-In addition to those established by law, the corporate bylaws and these Regulations, the Chairman shall have the following powers: - (i) To act as the top corporate representative of the Group; - (ii) To convene and chair the meetings of the Board of Directors, setting the meeting agenda and leading the debates and deliberations; - (iii) In the absence of a specific declaration from the Board of Directors, to chair the General Shareholders Meeting; - (iv) To ensure that the directors receive the appropriate information sufficiently in advance to deliberate the agenda items; - (v) To stimulate debate and active participation of the directors during the meetings, safeguarding their freedom to take a position; - (vi) To prepare a schedule of dates and matters to be discussed and submitting it to the Board of Directors; - (vii) To organize and coordinate the periodic evaluation of the Board in the terms established in Article 8 of these Regulations, and promote and supervise the programmes to update information for the directors; - (viii) To assume the responsibility for the direction of the Board and the effectiveness of its work; - (ix) To assume the responsibility of coordinating the Board of Directors and, if applicable, the Delegated Committee and the executive directors. - (x) To ensure that enough time is devoted to discuss strategic questions; and - (xi) To ensure compliance with the corporate Bylaws and other internal rules of the Company in general, and the faithful application of the resolutions of the General Shareholders Meeting, the Board of Directors and the Delegated Committee.
+In addition to those established by law, the corporate bylaws and these Regulations, the Chairman shall have the following powers: - (i) To act as the top corporate representative of the Group;

+- (ii) To convene and chair the meetings of the Board of Directors, setting the meeting agenda and leading the debates and deliberations; - (iii) In the absence of a specific declaration from the Board of Directors, to chair the General Shareholders Meeting; - (iv) To ensure that the directors receive the appropriate information sufficiently in advance to deliberate the agenda items; - (v) To stimulate debate and active participation of the directors during the meetings, safeguarding their freedom to take a position; - (vi) To prepare a schedule of dates and matters to be discussed and submitting it to the Board of Directors; - (vii) To organize and coordinate the periodic evaluation of the Board in the terms established in Article 8 of these Regulations, and promote and supervise the programmes to update information for the directors; - (viii) To assume the responsibility for the direction of the Board and the effectiveness of its work; - (ix) To ensure that enough time is devoted to discuss strategic questions; and - (x) To ensure compliance with the corporate Bylaws and other internal rules of the Company in general, and the faithful application of the resolutions of the General Shareholders Meeting, the Board of Directors and the Delegated Committee.